Piccadilly Gardens: Transport interchanges

-In 1931, as part of the redevelopment of the site, Parker Street Bus Station was opened on the south side of the gardens, and was extended in 1935.
+In 1931, as part of the redevelopment of the site, Parker Street bus station was opened on the south side of the gardens, and was extended in 1935.
 This provided a central transport interchange for bus passengers.

 In 1991, construction work began on a new light rail transport network, Manchester Metrolink.
 New tram lines were laid along the southern and western sides of Piccadilly Gardens, and a new tram stop constructed.

 2000s redevelopment

 By the 1990s, the sunken garden had fallen out of favour.
 It was considered by some to be an unwelcoming space, cut off from the main city activity, and its secluded aspect attracted alcoholicsm, vagrants and drug users.
 Following the 1996 Manchester bombing, an urban renewal programme was initiated across the city centre.
 Manchester City Council initiated an international competition for the redesign of Piccadilly Gardens, and in 1998 the winners were announced from a shortlist of six.
 The landscape architects EDAW were the successful bidders, along with their design partners Arup, the Japanese architect Tadao Ando, local architects Chapman Robinson and lighting engineer Peter Fink.

 Between 2001 and 2003, the gardens were redeveloped by EDAW, with aim of creating a "world class" public space for a twenty-four-hour city.
 The overall cost was £20.7 million.
 The 1930s sunken garden was removed and filled in to create a flat plane of lawns.
 New paths were laid along geometric lines and arcs, surfaced in sandstone and blue Welsh slate.
 At the centre, a large oval fountain plaza was installed, equipped with computer-controlled fountain jets.
 On the south side, adjacent to the tram and bus interchange, a new concrete modernist pavilion designed by Tadao Ando was erected along with a curved concrete wall to obscure the tram line.
 Selected species of trees were planted including London Plane, fastigiated oak, flowering pear and magnolia.
 Most of the original statues were retained in situ.

-A new seven-storey office building designed by Allies and Morrison, One Piccadilly Gardens, was erected on the eastern side of the gardens, reducing the size of the gardens by 11%.
+A new seven-storey office building designed by Allies & Morrison, One Piccadilly Gardens, was erected on the eastern side of the gardens, reducing the size of the gardens by 11%.
 Its construction helped to fund the gardens redevelopment scheme.

 The Piccadilly Gardens project was shortlisted in 2003 for the British Construction Industry Awards.